Table of Contents

 Does Delrin Melt?

-Yes, in order to mold Delrin it has to be melted.
+Yes, in order to mold delrin, it has to be melted.
 Its melting point is 178 degrees Celsius.

 Can Delrin be Heated and Bent?

-Yes, Delrin can be heated and bent but you should be careful not to heat it too close to its melting point where it will turn into a liquid.
+Yes, delrin can be heated and bent but you should be careful not to heat it too close to its melting point where it will turn into a liquid.

 Is Delrin Brittle?